 The Preprocessor and Multi-File Projects

-If you have been writing all of your C programs in a single .c file up to this point, you will eventually hit a wall.
-In real-world projects, we split code into multiple .c and .h files, where each module handles its own responsibilities, and then we assemble them into a complete program through compilation and linking.
+If you have been writing all your C code in a single .c file up to this point, you will eventually hit a wall.
+In real-world projects, we split code into multiple .c and .h files, where each module handles its specific responsibilities.
+We then compile and link them to assemble the complete program.

-However, multi-file projects bring more than just organizational challenges; they also bring up a frequently misunderstood role in C—the preprocessor.
-Understanding the true nature of the preprocessor is the first step to avoiding inexplicable compilation errors, strange macro expansion behavior, and circular header inclusion.
+However, multi-file projects bring more than just organizational challenges; they introduce a frequently misunderstood role in C—the preprocessor.
+Understanding the nature of the preprocessor is the first step in avoiding baffling compilation errors, strange macro expansion behaviors, and circular header inclusions.

 Learning Objectives